-Working your way up on Twitch and becoming an affiliate sure is a challenging goal to achieve, and while it feels satisfying to be an affiliate, it also makes some streamers feel uneasy about their future, and they ask whether you can lose affiliate on Twitch by making a mistake.
+Working your way up and becoming a Twitch affiliate is undoubtedly a challenging goal to achieve, and while it feels satisfying to be an affiliate, it also makes some streamers feel uneasy about their future, and they ask whether you can lose affiliate on Twitch by making a mistake.

 The answer to that question is yes!
 You can lose your Twitch affiliate or partner status if you happen to be in violation of the platform’s terms of services or simply lose your edge as a streamer.
 In today’s post, we’ll explore the possible ways that can cause streamers to lose their affiliate status and talk about reapplying for the Twitch affiliate program.